MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-overview.md

 ### Easy-to-use wizard

-The [ingestion wizard](./ingest-data-wizard.md) makes the data ingestion process easy, fast, and intuitive.
+The [get data experience](ingest-data-overview.md) makes the data ingestion process easy, fast, and intuitive.
 The [Azure Data Explorer web UI](web-query-data.md) provides an intuitive and guided experience that helps you ramp-up quickly to start ingesting data, creating database tables, and mapping structures.
 It enables one time or a continuous ingestion from various sources and in various data formats.
 Table mappings and schema are auto suggested and easy to modify.

 ### Versatile data visualization